clj-commons/seesaw/README.md

                     :center "Insert content here")))

 `(action)` also supports an `:icon` property which can be a `javax.swing.Icon`, a `java.net.URL` or something that looks like a file or URL after `(str)` has been applied to it.
 See `seesaw/action.clj` for an accurate list of options.

+The `:key` property takes an argument which is passed to `seesaw.keystroke/keystroke`.
+This sets the accelerator key for the action.

 Like widgets, actions can be modified with the `(config!)` function: